Tax Planning for Beginners

 Planning your deduction method

-When completing your tax return, you have a choice between standard or itemized tax deduction methods to determine taxable income.
-The standard deduction is a dollar amount set by the government that you can claim without accounting for the expenses that typically make up a taxpayer's allowed deductions.
+When completing your tax return, you have a choice between taking the Standard Deduction or itemizing your tax deductions to determine taxable income.
+The Standard Deduction is a dollar amount set by the government that you can claim without accounting for the expenses that typically make up a taxpayer's allowed deductions.
 Itemized deductions are actual expenditure you make for deductible expenses.
-Your actual deductible expenditures in a tax year may amount to more than the standard deduction amount.
+Your actual deductible expenditures in a tax year may amount to more than the Standard Deduction amount.
 If that's the case, you'll likely pay less tax or get a larger refund using the itemized deduction method.
 However, the itemized method requires support in the form of receipts and other documents to demonstrate these amounts were actually spent.
 Consider a filing system to save receipts.
-Even if you choose to claim the standard deduction, having receipts on file will help you make an informed choice at tax time.
+Even if you choose to claim the Standard Deduction, having receipts on file will help you make an informed choice at tax time.

 Retirement savings strategies